Mir Bacha Khan: Background

-Mir Bahauddin was born into a religious Arab family in northern Kabul.
+Mir Bahauddin was born into a religious Tajik family in northern Kabul.
 Like many in the area, his forefathers came from Shamali, notably Mir Bacha Kot.
 He was the youngest among his 9 brothers.
 Mir Bacha Khan completed primary education to the degree that necessary at the time.
 He knew both how to read and write and made use of his school (Muruj-e-Watan).
 He had good manners and excellent behavior.
 He behaved humbly towards people and was very kind towards both the poor and the rich.
 People started calling him Mir Bacha Khan because of his kindness and compassion.
 There was a poem that was whispered amongst the people in the name of Mir Bacha Khan:

 "Mohammad Jan Khan is a man of the field!

 Ayub Khan is a roaring lion!

 Mir Bacha Khan is a messenger!